aceofwings/binsleuth/README.rst

     source ~/project/virtualenvs/binsleuth/bin/activate

-Due to some packages being out of date on pypi, directly download them from git
+Due to some packages being out of date on pypi, directly download them from gitir

 .. code-block:: bash